 \section{Abstract}

-We present a neurosymbolic approach, i.e., combining symbolic and subsymbolic artificial intelligence, to validating offer documents in regulated public institutions.
+We present a neurosymbolic approach\opt{long}{, i.e. combine symbolic and subsymbolic artificial intelligence,} to validating offer documents in regulated public institutions.
 We employ a language model to extract information and then aggregate it with an LTN (Logic Tensor Network) to make an auditable decision.
 In regulated public institutions, decisions must be made in a manner that is both factually correct and legally verifiable.
 Our neurosymbolic approach allows existing domain-specific knowledge to be linked to the semantic text understanding of language models.
-The decisions resulting from our pipeline can be justified by predicate values, rule truth values, and corresponding text passages, which enables rule checking based on a real corpus of offer documents.
-Our experiments on a real corpus show that the proposed pipeline achieves performance comparable to existing models, while its key advantage lies in its interpretability, modular predicate extraction, and explicit support for XAI (Explainable AI).
+The decisions resulting from our pipeline can be justified by predicate values, rule truth values, and corresponding text passages.
+Our experiments on a real corpus show that the proposed pipeline achieves performance comparable to existing models, but its key advantage lies in its interpretability, modular predicate extraction, and explicit support for XAI (Explainable AI).

-\keywords{neurosymbolic AI \and explainable AI (XAI) \and Logic Tensor Networks (LTNs) \and offer document validation.}
+\keywords{Neurosymbolic AI \and Explainable AI (XAI) \and Logic Tensor Networks (LTNs) \and Offer Document Validation.}